-Approach & Assumptions: A \$40/ton price (approximately \$40M) is aligned to the proposed Climate Leadership Council's US Carbon fee, which was designed to meet the goals the US's commitment of the Paris Climate Accords to keep warming below 2 degrees C. We believe that Purchased Goods & Services and Logistics are the most relevant scope 3 categories for assessing this risk, as they would be the most likely to pass on these costs.
+Approach & Assumptions: A \$40/ton price (approximately \$40M) is aligned to the proposed Climate Leadership Council's US Carbon fee, which was designed to meet the goals the US's commitment of the Paris Climate Accords to keep warming below 2 degrees C. We believe that Purchased Goods & Services, and Logistics are the most relevant scope 3 categories for assessing this risk, as they would be the most likely to pass on these costs and represent the largest portion of our upstream Scope 3 emissions.
 Other Scope 3 categories such as employee commuting, end of life treatment of sold products, etc., are not as likely to transfer costs of carbon regulation.
 Figures used in calculation: We have evaluated the carbon tax implications for our business for the scenarios of \$5/tonne, \$10/tonne, \$40/tonne, and \$100/tonne.
-The figure of \$460 million is based on the \$40/tonne scenario multiplied by our total supplier 2019 emissions (purchased goods and services and upstream and downstream logistics).
+The figure of \$462 million is based on the \$40/tonne scenario multiplied by our total supplier 2020 emissions (purchased goods and services and upstream and downstream logistics).
+Financial impact calculation: \$4011,538,623 tonnes = \$461,544,925 rounded to \$462 million